vmthunder/spec/cachegroup.rst

 Problem description
 ===================

-Currently, there is no general cache support for block device in cinder.
+Currently, there is no general cache support for block device in Nova.
 Data is stored in volumes of cinder servers and attached to compute nodes.
 To take full advantage of local storage devices (HDDs and SSDs) of the compute nodes, we need to cache data on them.
 Thus, compute nodes will access data in local